Going to seed doesn't just happen to humans, of course. It's part and parcel of the plant world too.

 This branching broccoli is my favourite; it goes on for months producing little florets of the queen of the anti cancer league.
-This chicken and broccoli soup recipe is a gem and so easy to prepare; really it's a soup.
+This chicken broccoli recipe is a gem and so easy to prepare; really it's a soup.

 Going to seed is part of the cycle of nature and we must take advantage of it; alas it's happening to Bernard Preston too!
 However, patients and family who reach a relatively healthy ninety with all their marbles intact, have inspired me to promote the building of eco friendly homes, take an interest in subjects like growing lettuce, and harvesting and storing the rainwater to provide for them throughout the year.

 We've had the most wonderful winter and early spring lettuce but now alas they are bolting, and the leaves start to turn bitter.

 She who must be obeyed has been busy with seed she collected last year and there are some interesting cross pollinations of red and green lettuce.

 And the spinach that kept us in greens right through the winter is about to go to flower.
 Whilst swiss chard goes on for months and even years, keeping us in eggs Florentine for breakfast, the softer variety needs to be replanted regularly, and kept moist in the hot summer months.

 Luckily the boss has been keeping abreast of these developments, so new seedlings are up, and our daily fresh spinach recipes are not threatened.

 Going to seed is about the most normal thing happening in the veggie garden.
 But there's no need for it to happen to us.
 Eat these kinds of foods every day, and you have to work quite hard at becoming obese, with all its attendant problems.